meluni9/async-labs/lab1/README.md

 ```

 ### [lab1_debounce.py](./lab1_debounce.py): Demonstration of adding debounce (delay) to asynchronous execution.
-Added debounce support, which adds extra delay if the execution time is less than a specified limit.
+Has a debounce support, which adds extra delay if the execution time is less than a specified limit.
 ```python
 import asyncio
 from time import perf_counter